Installing Julia

 Example Jupyter notebook is located here.

-NeuroAnalyzer is also available as the Docker image:
+NeuroAnalyzer is also available as a pre-built Docker image:

 docker pull neuroanalyzer/neuroanalyzer:latest